A machine-learning approach to thunderstorm forecasting through post-processing of simulation data: Methods

 If the model probability output is consistent with the observed relative frequency of thunderstorm occurrence, the model forecasts are referred to as reliable.
 In order to check whether our neural network provides reliable forecasts, we used the test set to produce a reliability diagram.
 For this purpose, one partitions the interval $(0,1)$ of possible forecast probabilities into bins.
 For each bin, one considers all examples whose model probability falls into the bin.
 Then, one computes the relative frequency of thunderstorm occurrence and plots it against the bin-averaged model probability per bin.
 The resulting curve is referred to as calibration function.
-An example for one configuration of lightning labels is shown in \cref{fig:reliability_diagram} (a) , for which 10 equidistant bins have been used.
+An example for one configuration of lightning labels is shown in \cref{fig:reliability_diagram} (a), for which 10 equidistant bins have been used.
 Shown are two calibration functions: The light grey line corresponds to a calibration function \emph{without} any probability correction, while the solid black line results from applying \eqref{eq:probability_test} to our model output.
 The uncertainty on the observed frequency spans the 5th and 95th percentiles of fluctuations and has been estimated through a bootstrap resampling procedure similar to \cite{Broecker2007}: By drawing with replacement, one produces variations of the original test set and considers the sample-to-sample fluctuations of observed relative frequencies.

 The uncalibrated line severely overestimates the relative frequency of thunderstorm occurrence at all model probabilities.
 As has been worked out, this is not a result of faulty training but stems from having different sample climatologies in the training and test sets.
 After calibration, however, our model produces reliable forecasts for probabilities close to 0 and 1.
-On the other hand, our model underestimates the relative frequency of thunderstorm occurrence for forecast probabilities below \num{0.7}.
+On the other hand, our model slightly underestimates the relative frequency of thunderstorm occurrence for forecast probabilities below \num{0.6}.
 Further calibration could be done using statistical methods like isotonic regression \citep{Niculescu-Mizil2005}, which is beyond the scope of this work.
 Instead, we consider our model sufficiently reliable and appreciate that the level of reliability has been attained by means of the analytical correction \eqref{eq:probability_test} alone.

 In addition to calibration curves, binning the forecast probabilities allows the introduction of two useful metrics of classification skill.
 Of the $N$ examples in the test set, let $N_i$ fall into bin $i$ with bin width $\Delta p_i$, bin-averaged model probability $p_i$ and observed relative frequency $\overline{o}_i$ of thunderstorm occurrence.
 We then define the following two bin-wise terms: